-The present paper questions whether the fact that an instance of racist offensive (hereinafter – "offensive") speech contains an element of humor affects the degree of its offensiveness.
+The present paper questions whether the fact that an instance of racist offensive (hereinafter ‘offensive’) speech contains an element of humor affects the degree of its offensiveness.
 The paper shows that, as a rule, the element of humor does not have the capacity to diminish the offensiveness of speech.

+Key words: XXXXX

 1. Introduction

-Human use of humor in various derivations – situational humor, scripted jokes, social satire, etc. – applies to all aspects of life.
-Professional and academic literature details a variety of different functions performed by humor, including socialization, communication and the transmission of information.
-Humor can be used as a tool for diffusing tensions and anger, as an outlet for relieving sexual frustration, as a way of coping with traumas, as a mechanism for the airing of social taboos, as a significant factor in the cognitive development of human beings from childhood to adulthood, as a therapeutic-medical implement and as a means of intellectual stimulus.
+Humor of various kinds – situational humor, scripted jokes, social satire, and so on – applies in all aspects of life.
+Professional and academic literature detail a variety of different functions performed by humor, including socialization, communication, and the transmission of information (Gervais and Wilson 2005; Meyer 2000; Graham, Papa, and Brooks 1992; Martineau 1972).
+Humor can be used as a tool for diffusing tensions and anger, as an outlet for relieving sexual frustration, as a way of coping with traumas, as a mechanism for the airing of social taboos, as a significant factor in the cognitive development of human beings from childhood to adulthood, as a therapeutic-medical implement, and as a means of intellectual stimulus.

-However, humor can also carry an offensive nature: it can be perceived as insulting or humiliating, both toward individuals or groups (as in the case of racist, sexist or other forms of disparagement humor).
+However, humor can also carry an offensive nature: it can be perceived as insulting or humiliating, both toward individuals or groups, as in the case of racist, sexist or other forms of disparagement humor.

-Yet, despite the increasing volume and variety of academic literature dealing with subjects that are directly or indirectly related to humor and its repercussions in the social sciences (such as psychology, sociology, communications, anthropology and folklore studies), it appears that academic literature has yet to combine interdisciplinary research in order to fully and systematically address the question whether the humorous nature of offensive speech negates its offensiveness, aggravates it, or is irrelevant altogether.
+Yet despite the increasing volume and variety of academic literature dealing with subjects that are directly or indirectly related to humor and its repercussions in the social sciences (such as psychology, sociology, communication science, anthropology, and folklore studies), it appears that academic literature has yet to combine interdisciplinary research in order to fully and systematically address the question whether the humorous nature of offensive speech negates its offensiveness, aggravates it, or is irrelevant altogether.

-This article is therefore intended to answer the abovementioned question.
-The discussion will unfold as follows:
+This article is therefore intended to answer this question.

-The next chapter will include a discussion of whether humor negates, minimizes or aggravates the offensiveness of offensive speech.
 The discussion will be conducted in two stages.
-First, I will study the question of whether or not humor can have the effect of negating or minimizing offensiveness, while referring to interpretative and consequentialist theories dealing with offensive humor; and second, I will address the question of whether humor can amplify the offensiveness of offensive speech, while emphasizing the pragmatic aspects of the utterance.
+Firstly, I will study the question of whether or not humor can have the effect of negating or minimizing offensiveness, while referring to interpretative and consequentialist theories dealing with offensive humor.
+Secondly, I will address the question of whether humor can amplify the offensiveness of offensive speech, while emphasizing the pragmatic aspects of the utterance.
+The next section will include a discussion of whether humor negates, minimizes or aggravates the offensiveness of offensive speech.
 As part of the discussion, I will show that, as a rule, the element of humor does not have the capacity to diminish the offensiveness of speech.

+It should be noted that there are cases in which an instance of a prima facie humorous offensive speech does not attest to racist positions and is therefore voided of any derisive element.
+These are cases of irony and black humor.
+A joke that fits any of these categories is told not as an act of agreement or endorsement of the offensive positions, but as an act of opposition to them in the case of irony, or as opposition combined with the attempt to deal with the pain they inflict in the case of black humor.
+Therefore, these categories are beyond the scope of this paper.

-2. Does the Humorous Element Affect the Degree of the Implicature's Offensiveness?
+2. Does the Humorous Element Affect the Degree of the Implicature’s Offensiveness?